albuch/sbt-dependency-check/README.md

 ```
 ### Multi-Project setup

-Add all plugin settings to your commonSettings that you pass to your projects.
+Add all plugin settings to commonSettings that you pass to your projects.

 **build.sbt**
 ```Scala